roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 ---
 While writing a book can be overwhelming, I discovered a new approach to overcome the challenges and successfully complete it with the help of AI.

-Here, I'll share my detailed process and the steps I took to transform my disorganized ideas into a well-structured and coherent book.
+I'll share my detailed process and the steps I took to transform my disorganized ideas into a well-structured and coherent book.

 **Key Highlights (TL;DR)**: